tinymce/tinymce-docs/components/dialog/overview.md

 The simple dialogs are used to display simple information, such as source code plugin, or the HTML code from the content in the dialog.
 These dialogs need a way to set the desired content into the dialog.

-A dialog is a tinymce UI component.
+A dialog is a TinyMCE UI component.
 You can use one of the many TinyMCE components inside your dialogs to fulfill a use case.
-For example, the `search` and `replace` dialog is made up of two input fields, two check boxes, and five buttons.
+For example, the `search` and `replace` dialog is made up of two input fields - two check boxes and five buttons.
 We compose components by using a configuration structure.
 The most basic configuration structure is this:

 ### Example